-In serious situations, federal response information will be available on the NRC website, the NRC blog, and the NRC Twitter feed, as well as the Federal Emergency Management Agency (FEMA)’s ready.gov.
+In serious situations, federal response information will be available on the NRC Website, the NRC Twitter feed, and the NRC Facebook page, as well as the Federal Emergency Management Agency (FEMA)'s ready.gov.

 Remember: If you are hurt or sick and require immediate help, call 911.

 If you live near the plant but outside the 10-mile Emergency Planning Zone, you most likely will not be asked or required to take protective action.
 Stay tuned to your local media for up-to-the-minute information and advice from your state and local officials.

 A dirty bomb, or "radiological dispersal device," combines a conventional explosive such as dynamite with a radioactive material.
 If one explodes near you, take the following steps: